HealthBioscienceIDEAS/microscopy-novice/episodes/multi-dimensional-images.md

 (960, 1280, 3)
 ```

-In this case, the channels aren't separated out into different image layers,
+Notice that the channels aren't separated out into different image layers, as
-but rather shown combined together in a single image.
-If you hover your mouse
+they were for the multichannel images above.
+Instead, they are shown combined
-over the image, you should see three pixel values printed in the bottom left
+together as a single image.
+If you hover your mouse over the image, you should
-representing (R, G, B).
+see three pixel values printed in the bottom left representing (R, G, B).

 ![](fig/rgb-values.png){alt="A screenshot of an H+E slide of skin layers in
 Napari, highlighting the (R,G,B) values"}